 Children who can perform a safe self- rescue

 Every year, we attend the Merton Swimming Gala.
-Despite not being able to attend for the last two years, due to Covid-19, we have been hugely successful in the previous galas, having won the overall event four years ago and securing a number of medals three years ago: two children achieved a gold medal in their individual event and our Boys' Relay team won gold as well.
-One child secured silver, and two more celebrated a bronze medal!
+We have been hugely successful in the previous galas, winning last year Borough Finals where we had two children achieved a gold medal in their individual event and our Boys' and Girl's Relay team won gold as well.
+Three child secured silver, and two more celebrated a bronze medal!
+It was an amazing day with such great success.

 The children love this event and have a fantastic time.
 We were so proud of their effort, commitment and sportsmanship, and cannot wait for the next event!